kbaafi/Apache-Airflow-Adventures/README.md

 A parameterizable and reusable S3 to Redshift Plugin that can be used in any dag(without code copy)

-> Uses 2 user created plugins.
+Uses 2 user created plugins.
 One for S3 to Redshift data transfer and another for verifying that data copied into Redshift

 ### Airflow: Subdag

+The main dag does the following:

+* Initialize tables in redshift
+* Copy data from S3 to redshift using the subdag
+* Load other tables by querying the staged data

-A subdag that performs three functions:
+The subdag that performs three functions:

-* Optionally create a table in Redshift
+* Optionally create a staging table in Redshift
-* Copy data from Redshift to S3
+* Copy staging data from Redshift to S3
-* Verify if data was copied
+* Verify if staging data was copied

+> The subdag uses the 2 plugins created in the previous exercise.
+The demonstrates how you could build very ETL solutions using Redshift

-A failure in any of these tasks should cause the whole subdag to fail. (**To be added soon**)
+A failure in any of these tasks should cause the whole subdag to fail.